eeegl/qbl-generate/README.md

 ### Virtual environment

-To run you need to setup the Python virtual environment in the `.venv` folder.
+To run you need to setup the Python virtual environment in the `.venv` directory.
 Navigate to [`src/`](./src/) and use the following command to activate the environment:

 ```bash
 source .venv/bin/activate